Accelerate AI On NVIDIA RTX PCs

 Inferencing Backends

-Ollama enables LLM-only inference across a variety of devices and platforms with unified APIs.
+Ollama and Llama.cpp enable LLM-only inferencing across a variety of devices and platforms with unified APIs.
 This requires minimal setup, delivers good performance, and is a lightweight package.
-Ollama is powered by Llama.cpp and GGUF model formats.
+Ollama and Llama.cpp are powered by the GGML runtime and compatible with GGUF model formats.

 Model Optimization